Dekorationsartikel gehören nicht zum Leistungsumfang.

 Über den Autor

-Simon Frith is currently a Professor of English and Director of the John Logie Baird Centre at Strathclyde University.
-He has been rock critic for the Village Voice, the Sunday Times (1981-4), and the Observer (1984-8). and Chairman of the Mercury Music Awards.
+Simon Frith is Professor of English and Director of the John Logie Baird Centre at Strathclyde University.
+He is well-known as a rock critic and has written for Village Voice, The Sunday Times, and The Observer.
+He has been Chairman of the Judges of the Mercury Music Prize since 1992.

 Inhaltsverzeichnis